I’d like to relate a conversation that I had with a member of staff one recent evening in a major high street supermarket:

 Assistant: Ha-ha!
 No, I’m afraid not.

 Me: I’ll wait then, thanks.
-See, I’ve just come from my work and, to be honest, I‘d rather wait and protect the employment of others by not taking their jobs away from them.
+I’ve just come from my job – and, to be honest, I‘d rather wait and protect the employment of others by not taking their jobs away from them.

 Yes, I’m afraid that I really do talk like that.
 Anyway, here’s the thing: supermarkets make immense profits and yet, somehow, there are unstaffed tills during peak shopping hours.
 I don’t see why I should effectively subsidise these retail behemoths by working for them unpaid; clearly they ought to be hiring more staff – not least while we are suffering such high levels of youth unemployment in this country.